paperclip-ui/legacy-paperclip/README.md

 - **Super easy visual regression coverage** - just plug in Percy, point to Paperclip files, and you're good to go.

+### Documentation

+🙅‍♂️ Private until I do more user testing.
+[Let me know if you'd like to help out!](https://forms.gle/FATDYcAVUdRVJvQaA)

 <!-- Hidden until public beta -->
 <!--# Resources